juju-solutions/charm-aws-integrator/README.md

 | ----------------------------- |
 | GetCallerIdentity             |

-Note that these may be different from the permissions that Juju requires to operator.
+Note that these may be different from the permissions that Juju requires to operate.

 # Resource Usage Note